 The high scientific relevance of the tropics in marine and atmospheric sciences is contrasted, however, with a striking lack of scientific infrastructure and long-term observations.
-Hence, GEOMAR Helmholtz Centre for Ocean Research Kiel has been conducting research off the Cape Verde Islands in the tropical northeast Atlantic for many years.
-This brochure aims at highlighting the region’s scientific relevance, present the ongoing multi-facetted research activities in Cape Verde, and introduce the established research infrastructure to the wider public.
+Hence, GEOMAR Helmholtz Centre for Ocean Research Kiel has been conducting research around the Cape Verde Islands in the tropical northeast Atlantic for many years.

 The tropics are a gigantic weather engine that features phenomena such as energetic thunderstorms, hurricanes, heavy monsoon rain and prominent climate oscillations such as El Niño.
 In all these, the ocean plays a central role.